 - Software requirements for job duties

 - Explanation of why the current device is not meeting the requirements

 - If further information is required, the IT Helpdesk will reach out to you

 iPad and Non-standard Consumer Grade Laptop and Tablet

 Security of the device is Information Technology’s primary requirement and concern.
 When a device is unable to run a secure/supported Operating System (OS) it is vulnerable to security breaches and University information can be at risk.
-If a device can no longer run a secure/supported OS, the device must be surrendered to IT and replaced at the owning department’s expense.
-IT will notify departments and users of unsecure/unsupported devices as soon as possible, so that the device can be surrendered to IT.
+IT will notify departments and users of unsecure/unsupported devices as soon as possible, so that the device can be replaced or surrendered to IT.